yang123vc/qf/README.md

 - Go to `/view-document-structure/{document-structure}/` where document-structure is changed to the name of a document structure that you created.

-- You would see the number of the document structure.
+- You would see the ID of the document structure.

 - qf.ExtraCode has the following definitions:
   ```go